DiyanApostolov/ProgrammingBasicsWithCSharp-october2022/README.md

-# ProgrammingBasicsWithCSharp-october2022
-Programming Basics with C# - october 2022
+# <p align="center"><a href="https://softuni.bg/trainings/3871/programming-basics-with-csharp-october-2022"> Programming Basics with C# - October 2022 <a/><p>

+The "Programming Basics" course provides the initial programming skills required for all technological majors at the Software University.
+This includes writing basic code skills, working with development environment (IDE), using variables and data, operators and expressions, working with the console (reading input data and printing results), using conditional constructions (if, if-else) and cycles (for, while, do-while).

+The course "Programming Basics" ends with a practical programming exam.
+Details can be found [here](https://softuni.bg/trainings/courses).